-The transplant proved a complete success, curing Matthew of a disease generally considered incurable.
+The transplant proved a complete success, curing Matthew of a condition generally considered incurable.

 At the time, cord blood had never before been used in humans, and a cord blood transplant was considered an unknown, possibly high-risk procedure.
 However, the French National Ethics Committee gave permission for the cord blood transplant because Matthew’s life was at risk, and his sister would not have to be put under general anesthesia.